barrelcrash/cproglang/README.md

 # Exercises from K&R's "The C Programming Language, 2nd ed."

 Exercises from the [K&amp;R book](https://en.wikipedia.org/wiki/The_C_Programming_Language).
-Directories are book sections `[Chapter]-[Section]`, programs are answers to the exercises described at the end of the section. `Other` directory is exercises not found in the book, their source will be noted in the files themselves.
+Directories are book chapters, programs are answers to the exercises described at the end of chapter sections. `Other` directory is exercises not found in the book, their source will be noted in the files themselves.

 ### 1
 - [x] 1-1